richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_MultiSourceIndex.md

 This solution considers the following requirements:

 * "We want to have a single search experience, not one for each source"
+* "We are eager to embrace Azure OpenAI when it becomes available"

 ## Required Infrastructure
 This solution requires the following resources: